Benefits of Massage

 There are several contraindications for receiving massage.
 It is important that you inform your therapist about any health conditions you may have.
 With conditions such as cardiovascular conditions, cancer, epilepsy, deep vein thrombosis (DVT)/blood clots, etc., please you seek approval from your physician before receiving a massage.
 Local contraindications include varicose veins, easy bruising, inflammation, etc., should be discussed with your therapist to avoid sensitive areas.

-Under no circumstances should you receive massage if you are currently experiencing any of the following: fever, contagious diseases, COLD/FLU SYMPTOMS, severe pain, uncontrolled high blood pressure, uncontrolled pitting edema, broken bones, and the first trimester of pregnancy.
+Under no circumstances should you receive massage if you are currently experiencing any of the following: fever, contagious diseases, COLD/FLU SYMPTOMS, vaccinated within the last 48 hours, severe pain, uncontrolled high blood pressure, uncontrolled pitting edema, broken bones, and the first trimester of pregnancy.

 A health history form is to be completed by all-first time clients.
-Health intake forms are to be refilled at the beginning of every year.
-If any new health conditions occur please let your therapist know.
+For returning clients: Any new changes in your health history must be communicated to the therapist before beginning the session.
 As always, feel free to ask any questions or concerns you may have.
 You may always call or send a message to your therapist if you are unsure about anything prior to your massage!

 TO TALK OR NOT TO TALK